 It's not that I'm disappointed with this lens.
 In fact, it is tack-sharp, solidly built and deserves its place in the Fuji premiere lens lineup, but I just haven't used it enough to really write a proper review.
 Perhaps I will never use it enough to write that review.
 And that's the issue.

 Typically, before making a lens or camera purchase, I borrow the piece of equipment and try it out.
-If I had done that before obtaining this lens, I would have realized that the Fujinon XF 23mm 1.4 would have been a better choice for me.
+If I had done that before aquiring this lens, I would have realized that the Fujinon XF 23mm 1.4 would have been a better choice for me.

 Too big.
 That was my first impression when attaching the 16mm lens to my X-Pro2.
-I'm so used to carrying this camera around all the time while not drawing attention to myself, that this lens with a 67mm front element and even larger lens hood made the camera front heavy and made me feel very conspicuous.
+I'm so used to carrying this camera around all the time while not drawing attention to myself, that this lens with its 67mm front element and even larger lens hood made the camera front heavy and made me feel very conspicuous.

 Too wide.
 Is that really possible?
 I had become so accustomed to shooting with the Fuji X100S and its fixed 23mm (35mm equivalent) and the Fujinon XF 35mm F2 (53mm equivalent) on my X-Pro2 that I found myself lost in the frame.

 Too much.
-Not cost, in fact, I was able to purchase for $699 during a promotion.
+Not cost, in fact, I was able to purchase the lens for $699 during a promotion.
 Perhaps the real issue I need to work through is how many lenses do I really need?
 The joy of shooting with Fuji for me has been the simplicity, one camera, one lens, in a form factor that does not draw attention and allowed me to be very creative.

 For me, the reality is that the 16mm (24mm equivalent) borders on a specialty lens, whereas the Fuji 23mm (35mm equivalent) or the 35mm (53mm equivalent), can be a one-lens solution.
 Or, maybe having to change lenses just feels like I'm at work shooting with DLSRs.